 \subsubsection{Evaluation Results.}

 Budget scaling results are shown in Fig.~\ref{fig:budget_eval}.
 PSNR, SSIM, LPIPS, and RPT are for 3D consistency metrics, and SC, BC, MS, AQ, and IQ are the perceptual quality dimensions of VBench.
-We observe the following findings: (1) \textbf{All variants exhibit scaling behavior}.
-As the search budget increases, all three methods show consistent improvements across both geometric and perceptual metrics, indicating that our geometry-based reward provides a meaningful signal to guide inference-time search.
-(2) \textbf{Budget configuration influences the type of improvement.} The parameters $K$ and $S$ play distinct roles in path searching.
-SoS allocates $K>1$ parallel paths from the start, providing greater diversity in the search space but lacking fine-grained temporal optimization.
-As shown in Fig.~\ref{fig:budget_eval}, it achieves the lowest RPT yet underperforms on other metrics.
-SoP, by contrast, maintains $S>1$ seed candidates at each temporal step, enabling stable and fine-grained incremental improvement as generation proceeds, albeit within a more constrained search space, which is also consistent with its best scaling trend on VBench despite average performance on 3D metrics.
-Beam Search combines both strategies ($K>1$ and $S>1$) and attains the strongest 3D reconstruction.
+We observe two findings.
+(1) \textbf{All variants exhibit scaling behavior}: as the budget increases, all three methods improve consistently on both geometric and perceptual metrics, confirming that our geometry-based reward offers a meaningful search signal.
+(2) \textbf{Budget configuration shapes the type of improvement}: SoS allocates $K>1$ parallel paths for greater diversity but lacks temporal refinement, achieving the lowest RPT yet weaker results elsewhere; SoP maintains $S>1$ seeds per step for stable fine-grained gains, yielding the best VBench trend; Beam Search combines both ($K>1$, $S>1$) and attains the strongest 3D reconstruction.
 Qualitatively (Fig.~\ref{fig:tts_comparison}), the baseline shows geometric artifacts and incorrect perspective in later frames, while all three strategies produce geometrically coherent videos throughout.
 Note that SoP shares the baseline's initial seed and thus an identical first frame, whereas SoS and Beam Search optimize the seed before generation and explore a larger space from the first frame.